-The EAL Co-ordinator uses all available assessment data to monitor and track progress of EAL/EMA pupils, initially through termly EAL assessments and teacher assessments.
-These results are used to track and target specific EAL/EMA children for the following term such as literacy support groups, language enrichment groups and conversational groups.
-Where necessary, support for pupils entering the KS2 Sat's will be sought in accordance with the QCA guidelines.
+The EAL Lead uses all available assessment data to monitor and track progress of EAL/NTE pupils, initially through termly EAL assessments and teacher assessments.
+These results are used to track and target specific EAL/ NTE children for the following term such as literacy support groups, language enrichment groups and conversational groups.
+Where necessary, support for pupils entering the KS2 SATs will be sought in accordance with the STA guidelines.